jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Process/Addition-Filing.md

 ![11](https://github.com/jdcloudcom/cn/blob/joytaobao-beian-20190830/image/ICP-License-Service/Addition-Filing-cn-11.jpg)

-(3) Submit information and wait for first review by JD Cloud
+(3) Submit information and wait for first review by JD Cloud & AI

 ![12](https://github.com/jdcloudcom/cn/blob/joytaobao-beian-20190830/image/ICP-License-Service/Addition-Filing-cn-12.jpg)

-JD Cloud filing specialists will contact you within 1 working day subsequently.
+JD Cloud & AI filing specialists will contact you within 1 working day subsequently.
 After the first review is passed, the next step is face-to-face verification

 **Step 4: Face-to-face verification**

-**(1) ** After the first review, please log in the JD Cloud filing system and the person in charge of on-line transaction shall be responsible for shooting and verification.
+**(1) ** After the first review, please log in the JD Cloud & AI filing system and the person in charge of on-line transaction shall be responsible for shooting and verification.

-ü  If no JD Cloud curtain is available, please click the **Apply for Sending Curtains by Post** button.
-Fill in the mailing address and then JD Cloud will send the curtain to the mailing address by post (such address must be within the Chinese Mainland).
+ü  If no JD Cloud & AI curtain is available, please click the **Apply for Sending Curtains by Post** button.
+Fill in the mailing address and then JD Cloud & AI will send the curtain to the mailing address by post (such address must be within the Chinese Mainland).
 After receiving the curtain, please take photos and upload such photos for review (please read the shooting instruction in advance and do not have photos taken while wearing red or blue jackets).

-ü  If you have the JD Cloud curtain and have photos taken, please **Upload Photos**.
+ü  If you have the JD Cloud & AI curtain and have photos taken, please **Upload Photos**.

 **Shooting requirements:**